 Need to find a dog walker or pet sitter?

 There are four places you can find one.
-Our top recommendation is Rover.
+Out of the four, our top recommendation is Rover.
 However, when you travel a lot and have flexible dates, we also recommend TrustedHousesitters.
 Here’s why.

 (This post may contain affiliate links.
 You can read our affiliate policy here.)